balaji-githubstore/VFISLKBatch2/README.md

-Task 20 – Sep 16, 2021
-1. Create a new java project
-2. Create a package - com.voya.orangetest
-3. Create a class - LoginTest
-4. Create @BeforeMethod and @AfterMethod annotation for setup and close the browser
-5. Create test method (@Test) with name as “validCredentialTest” inside the LoginTest with assertion of url
-6. Create test method (@Test) with name as “invalidCredentialTest” inside the LoginTest with assertion of error message

 Task 21 – Sep 17, 2021 (Continuation of task 20)
 1. Create a new java project
 2. Create a package - com.voya.orangetest